rdlf0/comment-released-prs-action/README.md

 List of the IDs of the commented PRs

 ## Available release properties
-Here is a list of the properties of the release that triggered the action which can be used in the custom comment body text via placeholders:
+Here is a list of the release properties which can be used in the custom comment body text via placeholders:
 | Property | Note |
 | -------- | ---- |
 | `id` |  |